Get notified of page updates

 • Open surgery (also known as a laparotomy) involves one incision in the lower abdomen to remove the uterus.

-• vaginal surgery involves an incision from the vagina into the pelvic area to remove the uterus.
+• Vaginal surgery involves an incision from the vagina into the pelvic area to remove the uterus.
 This surgery requires a shorter recovery time than open surgery.
 Most risk-reducing surgeries can be performed vaginally.

 Surgical risks